ahupowerdns/protocol-camel/README.md

 Then compile and run "./convert" (requires a modern C++ compiler).
 ```
     make convert
+    ./convert bgp
 ```

-Then run "python3 camelplot.py", which will require you to have installed matplotlib, pandas.
+Then run "python3 camelplot.py bgp", which will require you to have installed matplotlib, pandas.
 Some guidance is on [https://ds9a.nl/articles/posts/from-gnuplot-to-matplotlib-pandas/]

-## Other IETF areas
+You can replace bgp by any protocol you want, as long as you have put the right source files in the `data` directory.

 ## Notes on installed python requirements
 The following is needed by the Python code.